tailcallhq/tailcallhq.github.io/blog/graphql-vue-clients-2024-08-01.md

 - Advanced features like custom cache policies and reactive variables offer fine-grained control over data management
 - Performance optimization techniques such as pagination and fragments are crucial for scalable applications

-## Approach 2: URQL - A Lightweight GraphQL Client for Modern Web Development
+## URQL - A Lightweight GraphQL Client for Modern Web Development

 URQL stands out for its simplicity and modularity, making it an excellent choice for Vue.js projects that require GraphQL integration without the overhead of more complex libraries.
 Its lightweight nature contributes to faster load times and improved performance, especially in resource-constrained environments.